SnootyMonkey/coming-soon/README.md

 This will open a browser and you should see your landing page.
 Note the ugly URL Heroku created for you so you can get back to your page.

-Now test Redis connectivity by adding /redis-test to your browser's URL after the URL for your app on heroku
+Test Redis connectivity by adding /redis-test to your browser's URL after the URL for your app on heroku

 For instance, if you app is **http://your-heroku-machine-name.heroku.com/** then you should load **http://your-heroku-machine-name.heroku.com/redis-test**